Columbian mammoth: Evolution

 The earliest known members of Proboscidea, the clade that contains the elephants, existed about 55 million years ago around the Tethys Sea area.
 The closest living relatives of the Proboscidea are the sirenians (dugongs and manatees) and the hyraxes (an order of small, herbivorous mammals).
 The family Elephantidae existed six million years ago in Africa, and includes the living elephants and the mammoths.
 Among many now extinct clades, the mastodon (Mammut) is only a distant relative, and part of the distinct family Mammutidae, which diverged 25 million years before the mammoths evolved.
 The Asian elephant (Elephas maximus) is the closest extant relative of the mammoths.
-The following cladogram shows the placement of the Columbian mammoth among other proboscideans, based on characteristics of the hyoid bone in the neck:
+The following cladogram shows the placement of the Columbian mammoth among other Late Pleistocene proboscideans, based on genetic studies:

 Since many remains of each species of mammoth are known from several localities, reconstructing the evolutionary history of the genus is possible through morphological studies.
 Mammoth species can be identified from the number of enamel ridges (or lamellar plates) on their molars; primitive species had few ridges, and the number increased gradually as new species evolved to feed on more abrasive food items.
 The crowns of the teeth became taller in height and the skulls became taller to accommodate this.
 At the same time, the skulls became shorter from front to back to reduce the weight of the head.
 The short, tall skulls of woolly and Columbian mammoths are the culmination of this process.

 The first known members of the genus Mammuthus are the African species M. subplanifrons from the Pliocene, and M. africanavus from the Pleistocene.
 The former is thought to be the ancestor of later forms.
 Mammoths entered Europe around 3 million years ago.
 The earliest European mammoth has been named M. rumanus; it spread across Europe and China.
 Only its molars are known, which show that it had 8–10 enamel ridges.
 A population evolved 12–14 ridges, splitting off from and replacing the earlier type, becoming M. meridionalis about 2.0–1.7 million years ago.
 In turn, this species was replaced by the steppe mammoth (M. trogontherii) with 18–20 ridges, which evolved in eastern Asia around 2.0–1.5 million years ago.
-The Columbian mammoth evolved from a population of M. trogontherii that had crossed the Bering Strait and entered North America about 1.5 million years ago; it retained a similar number of molar ridges.
+The Columbian mammoth evolved from a population of M. trogontherii that had crossed the Bering Strait and entered North America about 1.5-1.3 million years ago; it retained a similar number of molar ridges.
 Mammoths derived from M. trogontherii evolved molars with 26 ridges 400,000 years ago in Siberia and became the woolly mammoth (M. primigenius).
 Woolly mammoths entered North America about 100,000 years ago.